 Have you ever been driving over a bridge and wondered who is in charge of making sure it is safe?
-Or how they test for rust and corrosion?
-Or maybe you have some knowledge of testing methods for corrosion, but you still aren’t sure of the best way to assess concrete structures, or what concrete NDT methods are all about.
-No matter where you are at, this blog will explain why corrosion assessment is important, the different ways to do it, and the differences between destructive and non-destructive testing (NDT).
+Or how do they test for rust and corrosion?
+Or maybe you have some knowledge of corrosion testing methods but are not sure of the best assess it.
+Maybe you do not know what NDT methods are all about.
+No matter the circumstances, we are here to help.
+In this blog, learn the importance of corrosion assessment, how to do it, and the differences between destructive and non-destructive concrete testing (NDT).

 ASTM International defines corrosion as “a chemical or electrochemical reaction between a material, usually a metal, and its environment that produces a deterioration of the material and its properties.”
-Or, in simpler words, they summarize with this: “corrosion is the deterioration of a metal and is caused by the reaction of the metal with the environment.”
-Corrosion is a natural process and is visible in everyday life (like on a cast iron pan).
+In simple words, they summarize it as, “The deterioration of a metal caused by the reaction of the metal with the environment.”
+Corrosion is a natural process and is visible in everyday life.
+You can even see it on a cast iron pan.
 However, there are many types of corrosion.
 When large concrete structures with steel rebar begin to corrode it can create serious hazards for the bridges, highways, and buildings we use every day.
 This type of corrosion can often go unnoticed for a long time, which is one of the reasons regular testing is important.
 By the time you see corrosion of the rebar coming through a concrete structure, it may be too late to repair.

 There are so many ways to test for corrosion.
 Some common methods for testing damage and deterioration on rebar include: